 - Apple Pie Mudslide: Swap the regular Baileys for Bailey’s Apple Pie Irish Cream and you have a Caramel Apple Pie Mudslide.

-- Espresso Martini: Try a traditional Espresso Martini with Kahlua or a Hazelnut Espresso Martini.
+- Espresso Martini: Try a traditional Espresso Martini with Kahlua or fall twist on an espresso martini with a Pumpkin Spice Espresso Martini or Hazelnut Espresso Martini.

 Ideas for Serving